mgavino/spring-boot-appengine-jpa-datanucleus/README.md

 Having this, we continue configuring our application to be runnable on App Engine

-Firsly, let's exclude _spring-boot-starter-tomcat_, and add _javax.servlet-api_ dependency as provided.
+Firstly, let's exclude _spring-boot-starter-tomcat_, and add _javax.servlet-api_ dependency as provided.
 This is because App Engine uses Jetty while Spring Boot uses Tomcat.
 Our dependencies on _pom.xml_ has to be like this:
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>